vramework/vramework/packages/client-fetch/README.md

-# @vramework/fetch
+# @pikku/fetch

-This package is part of @vramework/mono and is responsible making HTTP calls that are correctly typed and vramework compatible.
+This package is part of @pikku/mono and is responsible making HTTP calls that are correctly typed and pikku compatible.